 Fredrik Dyrkell is the CTO of 1928 Diagnostics.
 His expertise is within software development, bioinformatics, user experience as well as quality and regulatory affairs.
 His daily job is to lead the software development team, and he feels that working at 1928 Diagnostics is a unique opportunity to use his knowledge to create a service that can make a real difference.

 Fredrik explains that the price of whole genome sequencing (WGS) has decreased dramatically the past years and it continues to do so.
-He believes that this will drive the adoption of WGS in clinical routine, and with more data the 1928 platform can do even more advanced analysis and learn more about resistance and pathogens.
+He believes that this will drive the adoption of WGS in clinical routine, and with more data the 1928 Platform can do even more advanced analysis and learn more about resistance and pathogens.

 Then follows infection control analysis, where we create a phylogenetic tree with the relations between the samples, which can be used to detect outbreaks.
 The types of information you find in the results are for instance sequence types, virulence factors, and for the resistance markers we link to the research literature with a clinical relevance.

-Fredrik points out that the team puts a lot of emphasis on quality control, and that the team members are heavily invested in automated tests and verification that the platform meets the right criteria.
+Fredrik points out that the team puts a lot of emphasis on quality control, and that the team members are heavily invested in automated tests and verification that the 1928 Platform meets the right criteria.

-Several hospitals in Europe and the USA are already now getting value out of the 1928 platform.
+Several hospitals in Europe and the USA are already now getting value out of the 1928 Platform.
 So if you are starting to do WGS, we will be happy to provide the analysis for you.